simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 > I will try to keep it simple because who doesn't love simplicity.

 Before we start let's define our end goal.
-We want to basically run a script from command line using their name only !!
+We want to basically run a script from the command-line using their name only !!

 Let's say we  have a file named `somework.js`.